ekusuma/handin240/README.md

 - Stop being lazy and actually document code
 - Implement a "dry run" feature that just does error checks
 - Implement automatic tester
+- Add timestamp for each execution of handin (for stat tracking)
-- Find a way to supress stdout/stderr
+- ~~Find a way to supress stdout/stderr~~
 - ~~Error handling when necessary files do not exist~~
 - ~~Check if script works if files are within STAFF directory~~ Nope, we'll have to deploy student files in the public course space